seboettg/citeproc-php/README.md

 </html>
 ```

-You can also use additional markup functions in order to enrich citations.
+You can also use custom Lambda Functions in order to enrich citations with additional HTML markup.

-If you want to restrict citeproc-php to use closure functions either for bibliographies or citations, or you want to apply different
+If you want to restrict citeproc-php to use a custom Lambda Function either for bibliographies or citations, or you want to apply different
 functions for both, you can define the array as follows:

 ```php